chauby/PyDMPs_Chauby/README.md

 ---

 The code has been tested on Windows 10 with Anaconda 3,  and NOT tested on Ubuntu or Mac.
-Since the code is very simple, the author belive it works well on the other system with Anaconda 3.
+Since the code is very simple, the author belive it also works well on the other system with Anaconda 3.

 Requirements:

 - Python 3.6+
 - Numpy
+- Scipy
 - Matplotlib